Sachdev-Ye-Kitaev Model in a Quantum Glassy Landscape: Model

 where the couplings $\mathcal{J}_{mnpq}$ are dynamically modulated by the fluctuating spin configuration $\vec{s}$ as:

-In the original SYK model, the couplings are drawn from a Gaussian distribution with zero mean and variance $\langle (\mathcal{J}_{mnpq})^2 \rangle = \mathcal{J}^2 / 2N^3$.
-To the extent that the $s_i$ may be approximated as taking constant, static values, we are essentially back to the original SYK, with modified interactions.
-However, this must be interpreted with care in the quantum regime, since the bosonic variables $s_i(\tau)$ are quantum fields that fluctuate in imaginary time $\tau$, even at zero temperature.
+In the original SYK model, the couplings are static and are drawn from a Gaussian distribution with zero mean and variance $\langle (\mathcal{J}_{mnpq})^2 \rangle = \mathcal{J}^2 / 2N^3$.
+To the extent that the $s_i$ may be approximated as taking constant, static values, we are essentially back to the original SYK, with modified interactions, {\it but these are different in each bosonic valley}.
+In any case, this must be interpreted with care in the quantum regime, since the bosonic variables $s_i(\tau)$ are quantum fields that fluctuate in imaginary time $\tau$, even at zero temperature.
 In a later section, we will discuss how these quantum spin fluctuations modify the fermionic saddle-point equations compared to those of the original SYK model, and under what conditions the standard SYK saddle point for fermions can be recovered.